wonkothesanest/prefect_data_getters/READ_ME.md

 on slack data store into a vector database same store into an elasticsearch db.

+What are the ETL steps?
+Raw, vector store (searchable), processed, query output Could use Rabbit MQ for after loading a document add it to the rabbit

 Note: scripts assume venv dir
 deploy scripts in config dir to /etc/systemd/system/ run